Durbin Feeling: Career

-Feeling taught Cherokee at universities including the University of Oklahoma, the University of Tulsa, and the University of California.
+Feeling taught Cherokee at universities including the University of Oklahoma and the University of Tulsa.
 He authored or contributed to many books and research articles about Cherokee.
 His materials for Cherokee language learners remain widely used, and many Cherokee language teachers learned directly from Feeling.

 Feeling worked for the Cherokee Nation from 1976 to 2020, including in its language translation and technology department.
 In the 1980s, he added the Cherokee syllabary to a word processor.
 He also contributed to the addition of the Cherokee syllabary to Unicode, which allows it to be widely available on computers and smartphones.

 Personal life and death

 Feeling was a Baptist lay minister.